nextcloud/documentation/admin_manual/configuration/configuring_big_file_upload.rst

 whereas the "output_buffering" has to be given in MegaBytes but as a plain figure (without size-units as 'M' or 'G')

-These configurations have been prooven by test up to filesizes of 16 GigaBytes.
+These Client configurations have been prooven by test up to filesizes of 16 GigaBytes:
-The following Clients have been proven:

 * Linux 32 Bit: Ubuntu, Firefox => 16GB
 * Windows 8  64 Bit: Google Chrome => 8GB